-Then, as expected, we have found the same acceleration predicted by the Newton's law \cite{sousa-PEd}.
-Since the acceleration is a constant, the motion equations are given by the Eq. (\ref{Eq-mot}) if we replace $g$ by $g({m_2-m_1})/({m_2+m_1})$.
+Then, as expected, we have found the acceleration predicted by the Newton's law \cite{sousa-PEd}.
+Once the acceleration is a constant, the motion equations are given by Eq. (\ref{Eq-mot}) with the replacement of $g$ by $g({m_2-m_1})/({m_2+m_1})$.